Philosophie-ch/biblioUtils/src/ref_pipe/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 pip install .
+# or, to install the development dependencies with exact versions
+# use this second alternative if you want to contribute to the project or find any issues
+pip install -r requirements-dev.txt

+# then, to build the rust part of the project
+cd rust_crate
+maturin build --release
+# or, to build the development version
+maturin develop
 ```

 Then, populate the `.env` file following the template.
 You'll also need access to a copy Dialectica's "dltc-workhouse" directory, and access to a docker image with the necessary dependencies to compile Dialectica articles.